 The UNCG MFA Program

-The Master of Fine Arts in creative writing is a two-year residency program with an emphasis on providing students with studio time in which to study the writing of poetry of fiction.
-The program's flexibility permits students to develop their particular talents through small classes in writing, literature, and the arts.
-As a community of writers, students read and comment on each other's work under the guidance of resident and visiting faculty, who also meet with students in one-on-one tutorials.
+The Master of Fine Arts in creative writing is a two-year residency program with an emphasis on providing studio time for the writing of poetry or fiction.
+Our students develop their particular talents through small classes in writing, literature, publishing, and the arts.
+As a community of writers, students read and comment on each other's work under the guidance of distinguished resident and visiting faculty, who also meet with students in one-on-one tutorials.

 The MFA Writing Program at Greensboro is one of the oldest such programs in the country.
 During the early years, the University had among its faculty a number of noted writers, such as Allen Tate, Caroline Gordon, John Crowe Ransom, Hiram Haydn, Peter Taylor, and Randall Jarrell.
 They invited other distinguished writers to campus to read from their work and to meet with students; these writers included Robert Lowell, Robert Frost, Flannery O’Connor, Robert Penn Warren, Eudora Welty, and Saul Bellow.Learn More